Michelle James, PhD

 About Lancelot: This lovely blind old chap entered into our lab in January 2018, and makes the perfect grant writing companion.
 At present, he is focusing his considerable energy on the development of a spatial orientation package that will allow him to completely map out metabolic pathways leading to the supply of puppy goodies hidden somewhere near Dr. Aisling Chaney’s desk.
 Outside the lab, Lancelot enjoys naps and long walks on the beach.

-- Anouskha Rao, high school intern (2019) - senior high school student
+- Anouskha Rao, high school intern (2019) - Stanford University undergraduate student

 - Haley Cropper, Research Assistant + Lab Manager (2014 - 2019) - MD/PhD student at the University of Chicago